 A faster metabolism means the body breaks down substances like kratom more quickly.
 Rapid processing leads to quicker conversion of kratom into its metabolites (mitragynine and 7-hydroxy mitragynine) and subsequent faster elimination from the body.

-The type of drug test influences whether Kratom shows a positive result.
-Standard drug tests are less sensitive to Kratom, while specific tests that employ chromatography methods are more likely to detect kratom metabolites.
+The type of drug test influences whether kratom shows a positive result.
+Standard drug tests are less sensitive to kratom, while specific tests that employ chromatography methods are more likely to detect kratom metabolites.

 Not enough research has been done to fully understand the exact length of time kratom stays detectable in the urine.
 However, some resources suggest that the plant’s metabolites can persist for up to a week following consumption.
 Metabolism and frequency of use will affect this timeframe.